“This post is sponsored by CreateMyCookbook; however, all thoughts and opinions are my own.”

 The process of physically going through the recipes has been quite a trip down memory lane, seeing my Mother’s handwriting, wondering what she was thinking or what was going on in her life at the time.
 The recipe above is actually one of my favorites.
 It’s a recipe for Apricot Cookies.
 The last time I had them they were made by her.
 Maybe someday I’ll make them for my kids.
 Whether I do or don’t, this recipe will be making it into the Family Cookbook.
 I have so many good memories of her making these while listening to Christmas carols.
 (She only made them once a year!)

 I also came across a recipe written by my Father. ♥ He was quite the cook and baker but didn’t get a chance to flex those creative muscles much since my Mom was very particular about her kitchen.
-I get my cleaning fanaticism from her.
+I get my

 How I’m Making My Family Cookbook